umbobabo/ds-best-coding-practices/ONBOARDING.md

 #Onboarding

+"Best thing to do with the new employees is to size them up with a long stare." - The IT Crowd S1E1

 Some of the points here are valid for new hires on the team or devs switching between projects.

 Developers live on the basic principles of :